-- Add chicken wings to a large freezer bag and pour in 1/2 cup of the sauce mixture.
-Seal the bag tightly and mix around so the chicken gets fully coated.
+- Add chicken wings to a large resealable plastic bag and pour in 1/2 cup of the sauce mixture.
+Seal bag tightly and mix around so the chicken gets fully coated.
 Place bag flat in the fridge for 1-hour minimum, or overnight.

-- Preheat oven to 375°F. Line a baking sheet with aluminum foil.
+- Preheat oven to 375°F. Line a baking sheet with aluminum foil or parchment paper.
 Place chicken wings and sauce in bag in a single layer on baking sheet.
 Bake chicken wings for 40-50 mins or until the chicken is fully cooked.

-- While the chicken is baking, add the rest of the marinade to a saucepan.
+- While the chicken is baking, add the remaining marinade to a small saucepan.
 Stir in the flour.
-Bring to a boil, then let simmer until it starts to thicken.
+Bring to a boil, then let simmer over low heat until it starts to thicken.
 Stir frequently so it doesn't burn.

 - Place cooked chicken wings in a serving bowl and drizzle the balsamic glaze overtop.
+Sprinkle with chopped green onion and sesame seeds if desired.
 Serve with rice, quinoa or roasted vegetables and enjoy!

 Please note these nutritional values provided above are just an estimate.
 Actual numbers will vary based on brands and ingredients you choose, and your preferred portion sizes.